 The Investment Manager relies on a bottom-up process, utilising internal and external research, for identifying and analysing potential companies for investment.
 In defining the opportunity set, the Investment Manager takes into account both quantitative and qualitative considerations to understand how a company is enabling a positive outcome or how the company is encouraging positive change within its ecosystem, which includes suppliers, customers and competitors.
-Companies are eligible for inclusion if they meet one of the following criteria:
+Companies are eligible for inclusion if their products and services, and/or activities are assessed by the Investment Manager to meaningfully contribute to the achievement of any of the 17 UN SDGs.